 Something on your mind?
 Hopefully I’ve provided an answer below, but if not feel free to contact me.

-Starter ($150/month or $120/month with the Annual Plan) is suitable for those who need a few minor changes during the month; adding images or text, changing fonts and colors, that sort of thing.
-You’re pretty comfortable maintaining your site overall, but need someone to fill in on a regular basis.
+Starter ($1000/month or $800/month with the Annual Plan) is suitable for those who need primarily need content management (design changes, minor development, adding blog posts, image updates, etc.) and need their website to run smoothly.
+You’re somewhat comfortable maintaining your site overall, but need someone to fill in on a regular basis and keep an eye on things.

-Full + Hosting ($350/month or $280/month with the Annual Plan) is for busy, high-level professionals and small businesses that don’t have the time or local expert to maintain a website properly, and extends beyond just maintaining the website.
-This package also includes website & email hosting with SiteGround (a WordPress.org recommended host).
+Full ($2500/month or $2000/month with the Annual Plan) is primarily for busy, high-level professionals & small businesses who don’t have the time or in-house expert to maintain a website properly, and extends far beyond content management.
+This package also includes cloud website & email hosting with SiteGround (a WordPress.org recommended host).
 In short, it’s for those who just need everything to work without having to worry.
 Typically this includes:

 Both tiers are offered for the flat monthly rate, or can be booked annually for a 20% discount with 12-month commitment.

-Some of the features your annual hosting includes are:
+Some of the standard features that hosting includes are:

 The timeline is different for every client and project.
 Since I value quality over quantity, I’ll never be in the business of pumping out mediocre work for increased profit.